for a comprehensive view of everything on this site in a single window. It's worth looking at.

 Click on the links shown below and you will be provided with all the current information that we have researched.
 We are working with USAAF specialists and veterans to considerably expand our USA coverage.
 We invite others to contribute photographs, documents and letters.

 A Poignant Reminder

 This video is such a poignant reminder that for many hundreds of thousands of families, reunions such as these were never to be.
 Walking through the USAAF Cemetery at Madingley, Cambridge in England or any of the 26 American military cemeteries across the world, or indeed the military cemeteries of all nations, is a sobering experience: we read the names of those whose abiding wish was surely to be back home in the arms of their families.

 Uniquely well-written experiences of a WWII fighter pilot with USAAF In Italy, very personal and full of insights from a perceptive and interesting mind.
 Fascinating reading.
-Transferring this content is a work-in-progress, so bear with any inconsistent links you come across.

 This is a brilliant diary kept by a Crew Chief on a fighter bomber squadron in North Africa and Italy.
 It's a personal and insightful commentary on the life of a young man who left America for his experience of a lifetime.
 Touching, funny, perceptive.